Barkly Tableland

 The Barkly Tableland is a region in the Central East of the Northern Territory, extending into Western Queensland.
 The region was named after Sir Henry Barkly.
 The epithet "Tableland" is inaccurate, since the region is neither elevated relative to adjacent landforms, nor are the boundaries marked by a distinct change in elevation.

 The Barkly Tableland is a poorly defined region.
-The name Barkly Tableland properly applies only to the areas of largely treeless, cracking-clay soils supporting grasslands dominated by Mitchell Grass (Astrebla spp.).
+The name Barkly Tableland properly applies only to the areas of largely treeless, cracking-clay soils supporting grasslands dominated by Mitchell grass (Astrebla spp.).

-A variety of terms such as "Barkly Tablelands Region", or "Barkly Region" have come into common use, referring to various circumscriptions of the region.
+A variety of terms such as "Barkly Tablelands Region" and "Barkly Region" have come into common use, referring to various circumscriptions of the region.
 All include portions of the Barkly Tablelands proper, along with varying adjoining landforms and vegetation types.